gjnave/basepage/README.md

 BasePage is a simple Command Line Interface (CLI) that converts web-pages to base64.
-In essence: it takes all external resources on a page (image, video, audio) and returns them all as one single file.
+In essence: it takes all external resources on a page (image, video, audio) and returns them as one single file.
 Instead of a folder with subfolders, a single index.html

 **********************************
 WARNING : this application should be